keyboardturner/WoWInterfaceUprez/README.md

 # Bug Reporting:

-If you see any weird glitches, forgotten textures (which are listed below but aren't working in game), or weird clipping issue, report them [here](https://github.com/keyboardturner/WoWUIUprezTBC/issues).
+If you see any weird glitches, forgotten textures (which are listed below but aren't working in game), or weird clipping issue, report them PH Link.

 # Contents:
 <details>